somilgo/movie_rankings/README.md

 Inception : is Get Out better or worse?
 ```

 Press CTRL+C to exit and your rankings so far will be saved.
-Your rankings will be created in a movie-ratings.csv file in the current working directory by default:
+Your rankings will be created in a movie-rankings.csv file in the current working directory by default:
 ```
 ❯ cat movie-rankings.csv
 Date,Name,Year,Letterboxd URI,Ranking